A system of inhomogeneous NLS arising in optical media with a $\chi^{(2)}$ nonlinearity, part I : Dynamics: Introduction

-Once the local theory is established, we aim to give necessary and sufficient conditions on initial data which clarify the global existence, energy scattering, and blowing-up behavior of solutions to \eqref{INLS}.
+The main purpose of this paper is to give necessary and sufficient conditions on initial data which clarify the global existence, energy scattering, and blowing-up behavior of solutions to \eqref{INLS}.
 To obtain these results, we show, in Section \ref{S-ineq}, the following vectorial Gagliardo--Nirenberg type inequality

-The optimal constant associated with this inequality is achieved by nonlinear ground states of \eqref{INLS} (see Definition \ref{def-non-gs}).
-The proof of such an inequality relies on a compactness result (see Lemma \ref{lem-comp}) making use of the decay at infinity of the weighted term $|x|^{-\alpha}$.

-Having the best constant of the vectorial Gagliardo--Nirenberg inequality in our hand, we derive, in Section \ref{S-gwp}, sufficient conditions on the initial data under which the solution of \eqref{INLS} exists globally in time for both mass-critical and mass-supercritical nonlinearities.
-By the aforementioned Gagliardo--Nirenberg inequality, the existence of global solutions in the mass-subcritical regime is guaranteed without any additional conditions.
-In the mass-critical regime, solutions exist globally in time provided that the mass of initial data is smaller than the mass of nonlinear ground states.
-While for the mass-supercritical nonlinearity, we found a mass-energy threshold for which solutions exist globally in time if initial data lies below this threshold.